topos-protocol/topos-smart-contracts/README.md

 Brownie utilizes the `pytest` framework for unit testing.

+Note: run `yarn install` to install `ganache` which is used by Brownie as a default local RPC client to launch.

 To run the tests:
 ```
 $ yarn test
 ```

 ## Linting
-For ease of linting an npm configuration file `package.json` is provided.
+For ease of linting a configuration file `package.json` is provided.
 It contains the necessary dependencies and scripts to run the linting tools.

 For formatting this project uses `prettier` with the `prettier-plugin-solidity` plugin.
 For general style guide and security checks this project uses `Solhint`.